yannickseurin/crypto-book/src/cryptography/polynomial-commitment-schemes.md

 Below we present the Ped-KZG scheme.
 The idea is to add to the basic DL-KZG commitment $C = p(\tau) G_1$ a commitment to another random and independent polynomial $\hat p(X)$ with respect to another generator $H_1$ of $\GG_1$.
 The commitment becomes $p(\tau) G_1 + \hat p(\tau) H_1$, which is very similar to a [Pedersen commitment](./commitment-schemes.md#pedersen-commitments), hence the name.
-This requires to extend the size of the public parameters and the evaluation proofs.
+This requires expanding the size of the public parameters and the evaluation proofs.
 The formal description follows.

 - The $\setup$ algorithm, on input the security parameter $\secparam$, runs